Procurement & RFPs

 Doing Business with Stagecoach

-Addison County Transit Resources, Inc. (ACTR), located in Middlebury, Vermont and Stagecoach Transportation Services, Inc. (STSI), located in Randolph, Vermont, are non-profit corporations providing public transit services in Chittenden, Rutland, Orange, Windsor and Addison Counties in Vermont.
+Addison County Transit Resources, Inc. (ACTR), located in Middlebury, Vermont and Stagecoach Transportation Services, Inc. (STSI), located in Randolph, Vermont, are divisions of Tri-Valley Transit, a non-profit corporation providing public transit services in Chittenden, Rutland, Orange, Windsor and Addison Counties in Vermont.
 The company’s procurement office is located at the ACTR office in Middlebury, Vermont.
 Both agencies provide the full range of rural transit and paratransit services.

 The goods and services we purchase are of the utmost importance to providing safe, reliable, accessible and affordable transportation for our customers.